Ford mustang mach e australia on the road

 Ford Mustang Mach-E in Australia | Image: Ford Australia

-Those craving for more performance, the Performance GT model ups the ante with its 91kWh battery and dual motors developing a combined 358kW and 860Nm.
-As a result, this electrified pony car will dispatch 0-100 km/h in just 3.7 seconds although the range drops to 490km.
-The GT Performance spec also gets some important upgrades over the standard trims with a MagneRide suspension, performance brakes and an ‘Untame Plus’ drive mode.
+For those craving performance, the GT Performance Pack ups the ante with 358kW and 860Nm.
+As a result, this electrified pony car will dispatch 0-100 km/h in 3.7 seconds with a slight drop in range to 490km.
+The GT Performance Pack also gets some important upgrades over the standard trims with a MagneRide suspension, performance brakes and an ‘Untame Plus’ drive mode.

 Ford mustang mach e australia interior